 Here are some other scriptures about our souls and God’s desire to give us minds free of fear, depression, and dark thoughts.

 “There is no fear in love, but perfect love casts out fear, because fear has to do with punishment.
 Whoever fears is not perfect in love.”
 1 John 4:18 NIV

 “And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 Philippians 4:7 NIV

 “For I [satiate] the weary soul, and I [replenish] every sorrowful soul.”
 Jeremiah 31:25 NKJV

 “The Lord is my shepherd; I shall not want.
-He makes me lie down in green pastures; He leads me beside still waters.
-He restores my soul; He leads me in paths of righteousness for His name’s sake.”
+He makes me lie down in green pastures and leads me beside still waters.
+The Lord restores my soul; He leads me in paths of righteousness for His name’s sake.”
 Psalm 23:1-3 ESV

 “The Lord … gathers together the outcasts of Israel.
 He heals the broken in heart, and binds up their wounds.”
 Psalm 147:2-3 NKJV

-There are so many more verses like this to grab a hold of and take as the truth of God’s desire for you.
+Finally, there are so many more verses like this to grab hold of and take as the truth of God’s desire for you.
 Brooding, being moody, being fearful, feeling small and unwanted, etc. – those things are not of God.
 In God’s transformation of you, He includes the healing of soul wounds.